lsst-sqre/safir/docs/user-guide/database/pagination.rst

            response.headers["X-Total-Count"] = str(count)
        return results.entries

-Here, ``perform_query`` is a wrapper around `~safir.database.PaginatedQueryRunner` that constructs and runs the query.
+Here, ``perform_query`` is a wrapper around `~PaginatedQueryRunner` that constructs and runs the query.
 A real route handler would have more query parameters and more documentation.

 Including result counts
 -----------------------

 The example above also sets a non-standard ``X-Total-Count`` header containing the total count of entries returned by the underlying query without pagination.
-`~safir.database.PaginatedQueryRunner.query_count` will return this information.
+`~PaginatedQueryRunner.query_count` will return this information.
 There is no standard way to return this information to the client, but ``X-Total-Count`` is a widely-used informal standard.

-If you will always want to include the count, use `~safir.database.CountedPaginatedQueryRunner` instead.
+If you will always want to include the count, use `~CountedPaginatedQueryRunner` instead.
-Its `~safir.database.CountedPaginatedQueryRunner.query_object` and `~safir.database.CountedPaginatedQueryRunner.query_row` methods will return a `~safir.database.CountedPaginatedList`, which contains a ``count`` attribute holding the count.
+Its `~CountedPaginatedQueryRunner.query_object` and `~CountedPaginatedQueryRunner.query_row` methods will return a `~CountedPaginatedList`, which contains a ``count`` attribute holding the count.
-This is equivalent to calling `~safir.database.PaginatedQueryRunner.query_object` or `~safir.database.PaginatedQueryRunner.query_object` followed by `~safir.database.PaginatedQueryRunner.query_count`, but the encapsulation into a data structure makes it easier to pass the results between components of the service.
+This is equivalent to calling `~PaginatedQueryRunner.query_object` or `~PaginatedQueryRunner.query_object` followed by `~PaginatedQueryRunner.query_count`, but the encapsulation into a data structure makes it easier to pass the results between components of the service.

 Here's the same code above but using that approach: